FredHutch/FHBig/_posts/2020-05-15-common-misinterprettion-of-tstats.md

 --------------------

-We can make many scenarios to create significantly lower *t*<sub>*D*</sub> than *t*<sub>*C*</sub>.
-But my point is that, due to the way this specific *t*-statistics is constructed, the cause of the stochastic expression changes between the control and disease samples must relay to the gene expression matrix itself.
-More sophisticated examinations must be done to claim a causality for the changes.
+We can make many scenarios to create significantly lower *t*<sub>*D*</sub> compared to *t*<sub>*C*</sub>.
+But my point is that, due to the way this specific *t*-statistics is constructed, even if the association with the disease is obvious by trained eyes, the causality should not be claimed by speculations.
+One must look back to the gene expression matrix itself and observe it more carefully.